Get Tech Tips

-For example, a tech could say a particular circuit is reading “no Ohms to ground” and by that he could mean zero Ohms or he could mean the meter is reading OL which means infinite Ohms.
+For example, a tech could say a particular circuit is reading “no ohms to ground,” and by that, he could mean zero ohms, or he could mean the meter is reading OL, which means infinite ohms.

 In a device, an electrical circuit of lower resistance than that of a normal circuit, typically resulting from the unintended contact of components and consequent accidental diversion of the current.

-Place too much a load on
+To place too much a load on

-Pretty simple, when you put too much load in the bed of your truck it bottoms out, when you place too much load on an electrical circuit or device, it fails.
-In the case of a conductor, this load is in the form of amperage, more amperage than designed and the conductor will fail due to overheating.
+Pretty simple; when you put too much load in the bed of your truck, it bottoms out.
+When you place too much load on an electrical circuit or device, it fails.
+In the case of a conductor, this load is in the form of amperage—more amperage than designed—and the conductor will fail due to overheating.

-I say USUALLY because there are cases when a ground fault may exist with no spike in amperage, such as when you are using an ungrounded, two prong appliance like a hair dryer or an old drill (or a drill that you cut off the ground plug in order to use on a two prong cord).
-If the internal windings on the device short to the casing there will be no path from the casing to the ground unless something else makes a path, like say, YOUR BODY.
-Then when your hand touches the drill casing and connects to ground, some current will leak to ground through the very high resistance load that is your flesh and organs.
-The circuit will not “overload” because it will not be drawing abnormally high amps but you may still die from the incident.
-This is why ground fault circuit interrupters (GFCI) are used in some high-risk applications, to break the circuit when a ground fault exists, even if that ground fault does not result in an overcurrent condition.
+I say “USUALLY ” because there are cases when a ground fault may exist with no spike in the amperage, such as when you are using an ungrounded, two-prong appliance like a hairdryer or an old drill (or a drill that you cut off the ground plug in order to use on a two-prong cord).
+If the internal windings on the device short to the casing, there will be no path from the casing to the ground unless something else makes a path, like, say, YOUR BODY.
+Then, when your hand touches the drill casing and connects to ground, some current will leak to ground through the very high resistance load that is your flesh and organs.
+The circuit will not “overload” because it will not be drawing abnormally high amps, but you may still die from the incident.
+That is why ground fault circuit interrupters (GFCIs) are used in some high-risk applications; they break the circuit when a ground fault exists, even if that ground fault does not result in an overcurrent condition.

-Overcurrent ProtectionA form of protection in an electric circuit which prevents damage resulting from excessive current; interrupts the flow of current at a predetermined value.
-Usually refers to a type of protection designed to deal with instantaneous spikes in current
+A form of protection in an electrical circuit that prevents excessive current usually at a predetermined value – Usually refers to a type of protection designed to deal with instantaneous spikes in current

-Overcurrent protection can be used as a broad term that can include circuit breakers, fuses, etc… basically anything that prevents a current from rising above a predetermined value.
-It CAN be a pretty broad term in some circles, HOWEVER, in the electrical community when overcurrent protection is used it is generally referring to short circuit or ground fault conditions.
+Over-current protection can be used as a broad term that can include circuit breakers, fuses, etc., basically anything that prevents a current from rising above a predetermined value.
+It CAN be a pretty broad term in some circles; HOWEVER, in the electrical community, when overcurrent protection is used, it is generally referring to short circuit or ground fault conditions.

 Overload protection is a protection against a running overcurrent that would cause overheating of the protected equipment

-When a condenser fan goes off after running with a blade that is has too steep of pitch, that is an example of overload.
-Overload in a motor is dealt with by the overload in the motor, not by the overcurrent protection/circuit breaker/fuses.
-In the case of motor loads specifically, if the overload were to fail, the overcurrent protection would usually break the circuit eventually, but that is not it’s primary design function in most cases.
-Again, read THIS from Siemens if you are getting riled up at this point.
+When a condenser fan goes off after running with a blade with too steep of a pitch, that is an example of overload.
+An overload condition in a motor is dealt with by the overload inside the motor, not by the overcurrent protection/circuit breaker/fuses.
+In the case of motor loads specifically, if the overload were to fail, the overcurrent protection would usually break the circuit eventually, but that is not its primary design function in most cases.
+Again, I recommend reading THIS from Siemens to clear things up.